agude/agude.github.io/_posts/2021-12-20-my_third_sons_words.md

 something he loved back then and the word is still in frequent use.
 He often demands "milk milk milk" while shoving his empty cup towards us.
 His second word was "mom" in Cantonese and his third word was "dad" in English.
-Unlike my other children, Ash didn't not start using the Cantonese word for "dad" until very late.
+Unlike my other children, Ash didn't start using the Cantonese word for "dad" until very late.
 He preferred his own pidgin where he would simply use the English word "dad" in an otherwise Cantonese phrase.

 [chinglish]: https://en.wikipedia.org/wiki/Chinglish